sknop/bootcamp-ami/README.md

 * If successful, the script will return with the AMI Id you can use in your terraform scripts

 Build takes around 15 min

+The AMI name can also be found in the generated manifeset.json file under builds.artifact_id.

 # Hint